 Every organ that secretes something needs large amounts of iodine to excrete the secretion from the cell.
 Iodine works as the vehicle that moves the secretion from inside the cell to outside the cell.
 Because so many organs produce secretions, people who are iodine deficient tend to form cysts because they cannot move the secretions out of the cells in which they were produced.
 Iodine is also the immune system’s bug killer because the single cell organisms it targets such as viruses, bacteria, fungi, and protozoa can never become resistant to it.

 Parts of the body that are exposed to the outside world, such as the mouth, esophagus, and stomach, have iodine levels 30 times higher than the levels found in blood throughout the rest of the body.
 This is why drinking iodine is the most effective solution for food poisoning.
-Normally the harmful bacterial microorganisms from the bad food are killed by bacteria, and the body returns to health.
+Normally the harmful microorganisms from the bad food are killed by good bacteria in the stomach, and the body returns to health.
 If harmful bacteria make it past the iodine in the stomach, it is engulfed by white blood cells that make hydrogen peroxide that kills it.

 Adults need 12-15 milligrams of iodine per day, and everyone should be taking iodine supplements to make stomach acid and support the immune system, even if they are not considered iodine deficient.
 Iodine deficiencies lead to cysts, mental retardation, brain damage, goiters, impairments in growth and development, miscarriages, stillbirths, stunting, apathy, and speech and hearing problems.
 Deficiencies also decrease stomach acid production, which then causes the esophageal sphincter not to close, leading to GERD.